 These papers may be periodically revised.
 I have placed them here in order to invite the most thorough criticism possible.
 Send any comments you have to firstname.lastname@example.org.
 You can also visit my home page for a much more comprehensive guide to all my writings, or contact me at The Nature Institute, 20 May Hill Road, Ghent NY 12075.Over-arching Project:

 This project has been my central occupation since 2009, and is now the repository for a large amount of very readable material.
 Its main page is here.
-Most recently, this project has come to a focus in my work upon a book-in-progress tentatively called Evolution As It Was Meant To Be — And the Living Narratives That Tell Its Story.
-The chapters of this book are being made available on this website as they are written.
-You will find them at https://bwo.life/bk/index.htm.
+Most recently, this project has come to a focus in my work upon a book (now fully drafted) called Organisms and Their Evolution — Agency and Meaning in the Drama of Life.
+All the chapters of this book are accessible from the book’s table of contents.

 The papers listed below are those that were written before I took up Biology Worthy of Life and, for the most part, they are not closely related to that project.

 Logic, DNA, and Poetry.
 What would happen if geneticists took the genetic text seriously?
 A look at the appeal to word, text, and information in genetics and also in artificial intelligence.

 Ghosts in the Evolutionary Machinery.
 The strange, disembodied life of "digital organisms" tells us a good deal about certain tendencies of science today, including the tendency of professed materialists to seek comfort in a science of the abstract and immaterial.

 A version of this paper was published in The New Atlantis #18 (fall, 2007), pp. 26-40.
 Christoph Adami, a leader in the field of digital organism research and co-author of a paper in Nature that I criticize in my article, wrote a response in The New Atlantis.
 You'll find both Adami's response and my rejoinder there.